colediggins/CRONOS_Fao56_adjustment/README.md

 <img src="https://github.com/colediggins/CRONOS_Fao56_adjustment/blob/main/images/CRONOS_gen3.jpg" width="250" height="250">
 ## Objectives

-The combination of these three sensor types allows us to monitor a multitude of values along the plant-soil-atmosphere continum.
-However the data these stations produce is only applicable for the time of collection and cant be used to make predictions of croping systems in their current state.
+The combination of these three sensor types allows us to monitor a multitude of values along the plant-soil-atmosphere continuum.
+However the data these stations produce is only applicable for the time of collection and can't be used to make predictions of cropping systems in their current state.
 Using this repository I aim to use python implementation of fao56 to model out a wheat cropping season and compare it with known data.
 After correction I then hope to use the fao56 model to estimate crop water use for a winter wheat season in central Oklahoma.

 ## Site Location
 The research site the CRONOS station was deployed on is located on the Oklahoma State Research Center in Chickasha Oklahoma.